-The time series of the annual natural carbon budgets at several very broad scales are displayed in Figure 5 for the period between 2004 and 2019: the globe, the northern or southern extra-Tropics, and the Tropics with lands and oceans either separated or combined.
-At the global scale (top row), the curves reflect the growth rate curves of Figure 3, but without the fossil fuel and cement flux component.
-The three inversions locate the land sink mostly in the northern extra-Tropics, eventhough a large year-to-year variability is seen in the Tropics.
+The time series of the annual natural carbon budgets at several very broad scales are displayed in Figure 4 for the period between 2015 and 2020: the globe, the northern or southern extra-Tropics, and the Tropics with lands and oceans either separated or combined.
+At the global scale (top row), the curves reflect the growth rate discussed in Section 3.3.2, but without the fossil fuel and cement flux component: recognize the larger variability of CO2\OC2\FOCA, the small growth rate of CO2\GO2\SRFP and the "good" one of CO2\TAN\OCFP.
+The CAMS ACOS inversion remains close to the CAMS surface inversion in all subplots, which is less the case for the three CRDP#7 inversions.

+The five inversions locate the land sink mostly in the northern extra-Tropics (middle row), eventhough a large year-to-year variability is seen in the Tropics.
 The southern extra-Tropical lands (that represent a relatively small surface area) are close to neutral each year.
-The ACOS inversion is well within the 1 σ uncertainty of the surface inversion (except for the last year in the southern extra-Tropical lands), which is less the case for the CO2_OC2_FOCA inversion.
-Over the oceans, the two CAMS inversions agree less with each other, relative to the 1 σ envelope, but the CO2_OC2_FOCA inversion is even further away.
-The Southern Ocean sink, in particular, is found twice as small when assimilating the CO2_OC2_FOCA retrievals vs. the surface measurements.
+We notice the very large latitudinal gradient over land obtained with CO2\GO2\SRFP: a strong sink in the extra-Tropics and a strong source in the Tropics.
+CO2\TAN\OCFP yields a gradient which is consistent with the CAMS inversions.
+This is slightly less the case with CO2\OC2\FOCA after 2017 when the red curve diverges from the bue and orange ones in the Tropical and the extra-Tropical lands.